 History is full of famous piano players in all musical genres.
-Since key-notes is dedicated primarily to classical music, this article focuses on the most famous and innovative piano players in classical music history.
-The are the "Big 5," those who had the most significant impact on piano playing.
+This article focuses on the most famous and innovative piano players in classical music history.
+They are the “Big 5,” those who had the most significant impact on piano playing.

 Johann Sebastian Bach (1685–1750): Technically speaking, J.S.
 Bach was not actually a pianist.
 He was first and foremost an organist, as well as a harpsichordist.
 However, Bach did play several early pianos built by Gottfried Silbermann, who studied early piano (“hammer harpsichord”) designs by the piano’s inventor, Bartolomeo Cristofori (see Who Invented the Piano?).
 Bach did not like Silbermann’s first piano making efforts of the early 1730s, though he went on to give his later pianos his wholehearted approval.
 Bach’s genius was so comprehensive that he was able to improvise six-voiced fugues (see How to Learn a Fugue)!

 Wolfgang Amadeus Mozart (1756–1791): Nicknamed “Wolfgangerl” in his youth, Mozart began touring as a piano prodigy at age six, performing at courts throughout Europe.
 He even visited J.S.
 Bach’s son Johann Christian Bach in London in 1764.
 His father Leopold was one of history’s most important music teachers, and he wrote a treatise on violin playing that is still studied today.
 Mozart’s sister Maria Anna (called “Nannerl”) was also a piano prodigy.
 As a boy, Mozart once heard a performance of Allegri’s Miserere at the Sistine Chapel and wrote out the entire composition from memory!